igneous-labs/S/docs/pricing-programs/flat-fee.md

 #### Init

-Initialize the program state.
-Can only be called once with hardcoded init authority.
+Permissionlessly initialize the program state.
+Can only be called once and sets manager to a hardcoded init manager.

 ##### Data